swcarpentry/shell-novice/04-loop.md

 > done
 > ~~~

-> ## Trailing initials in filenames {.challenge}
+> ## Initials in filenames {.challenge}
 >
-> In Nelle's lab there are several lab technicians who will be running the
+> In Nelle's lab there are several lab technicians (undergraduate peons)
-> shell scripts for processing the data.
-Currently the generated files
+> who will be running the shell scripts for processing the data.
+Currently
-> take the form of:
+> the naming scheme for the analyzed files take the form of:
 >
 > ~~~
 > stats-<baseFileName>.txt